opendocsg/slw-judgments-backfill/2004_SGCA_54/report.md

 14     In awarding judgment to Fire-Stop, the judge below rejected the argument put forward by MAE that the ordinary meaning of the words in the pre-contract document (see [5] and [6] _supra)_ and in the sub-contract itself indicated that payment should be based on the area of the uncladded duct.

 15     The judge disagreed with MAE’s interpretation and held that the figure 5,000m² was _meaningless_ since it was only an estimate and the precise area of the uncladded duct was never known.
-In finding that Fire-Stop was entitled to be paid on the basis of the area of the cladded duct, the judge observed (in [23] of the judgment ([2004] SGHC 116):
+In finding that Fire-Stop was entitled to be paid on the basis of the area of the cladded duct, the judge observed (in [23] of the judgment (<span class="citation">[2004] SGHC 116</span>):

  On the evidence, it is even too late to measure the amount of cladding, as most of it has been covered or is not accessible without a disproportionate breaking-up of the premises.
 The term [5,000m^2 ] was merely a description of the nature of work and it was not meant to define the quantity of work, for which there would be re-measurement as work progressed.
 The unit rates worked out seemed within commercial range.
 I do not think that any supplier and installer of such cladding would quote a lump sum for a contract over which the quantity is not known.